Course Enquiries - UK

 Each 20 credit module accounts for 200 hours of total student effort.
 This typically comprises of 36 – 42 classroom contact hours, 14 blended learning activity hours and practice-based learning hours (equivalent to a minimum of 3 hours per week).
 Students should undertake private study for a minimum of 11 hours per module, per week.

-The course starts with a two-day induction to orientate students to the university and the course.
+The course starts with an induction which may be one or two days in length, to orientate students to the university and the course.
 Students then attend on a one-day-a-week part-time basis.
 Teaching sessions are delivered in the morning or afternoon according to the module timetable.
 There are no evening or weekend teaching sessions.
 Assessments normally take place in January for Semester 1 modules and May/June for Semester 2 modules.

 The academic year at LSBU is organised into two semesters.
 Each module is normally run over a semester comprising 15 weeks, where the final week is focused on completion of assessments.
 Attendance is also required for workshops to develop specific knowledge and skills.
 Dates are provided with sufficient notice to allow for planning.